 I'm not sure what you mean?
 One idea would be to change test_size_flushes_buffer_before_determining_file_size in test/test_tempfile.rb to skip the last assert on /mswin|mingw/ with a comment on why.
 So the next time it comes up there would be a record of why flushing is not supposed to change file size in a directory entry.
 Also in lib/minitest/unit.rb it should be a.close and b.close instead of a.flush and b.flush (you don't need to keep files open when you only need a filename).

 Also, maybe update tempfile.rb to mention this file size not being in sync as expected on Windows, and that people should close their tempfiles before giving filenames to other processes, etc.? (since it seems like old unexpected behavior was mostly with tempfiles, and not closing tempfiles in a block is so strangely common).

-#4 Updated by Usaku NAKAMURA about 1 year ago
+#4 Updated by Usaku NAKAMURA over 1 year ago